PhotonVision/photonvision/docs/source/docs/integration/advancedStrategies.md

 # Advanced Strategies

 Advanced strategies for using vision processing results involve working with the robot's *pose* on the field.

 A *pose* is a combination an X/Y coordinate, and an angle describing where the robot's front is pointed.
-It is always considered *relative* to some fixed point on the field.
+A pose is always considered *relative* to some fixed point on the field.

 WPILib provides a [Pose2d](https://docs.wpilib.org/en/stable/docs/software/advanced-controls/geometry/pose.html) class to describe poses in software.

+PhotonVision can supply correcting information to keep estimates of *pose* accurate over a full match.

 ## Knowledge and Equipment Needed